Zhriio/CreateAndMintToken/README.md

 For transfering of tokens, select the transferToken function.
 You will need to provide an address and a nonnegative value to use this function, and then click the "transact" button to execute the transferring process.

-For burning tokens, select the burnToken function and similarly input an address and nonnegative value.
-After that, click the "transact" button to begin burning tokens.
-Using the mint function increases the total token supply, while the burn function decreases it.
-You can check the total supply by clicking the "totalSupply" button.
+For burning tokens, select the burnToken function and input a nonnegative value.
+After that, click the "transact" button to begin burning.

 ## Authors
 Lance Benedict F. Feticio